Be prepared for hot weather

 Take care with bins and waste

-Bins and waste can attract flies and maggots and start to smell in the heat, so make sure you:
+Bins and waste can attract flies and start to smell in the heat, so make sure you:

 - recycle as much as possible to reduce waste